madsjulia/Mads.jl/docs/src/index.md

 * Model Reduction and Surrogate Modeling
 * Decision Analysis and Support

-[MADS](http://madsjulia.github.io/Mads.jl) analyses utilizes adaptive rules and techniques which allow the analyses to be performed efficiently with minimum user input.
+[MADS](http://madsjulia.github.io/Mads.jl) analyses utilize adaptive rules and techniques which allow the analyses to be performed efficiently with minimum user input.